12 Small Red Japanese Maple Varieties

 Peve Starfish Japanese Maple

 Peve Starfish is a unique small maple.
-Its leaves are divided into six lobes, and the lobes are almost equal in size and arranged quite symmetrically.
+Its leaves are divided into six lobes, almost equal in size and arranged quite symmetrically.
 All this makes the leaf look like a starfish.

 The second most important advantage is the color.
-At the beginning of the growing season, the leaves are red or maroon.
-In midsummer, the color is usually already red-furple and less bright.
+The leaves are red or maroon at the beginning of the growing season.
+In midsummer, the color is usually already red-purple and less bright.
 At the end, the leaves turn a deep red or scarlet.

 Another strong point of this variety is its excellent hardiness.
 It withstands the frosts of the northern U.S. and the hot climates of the south equally well.